 Many of us want to unleash our inner nomad because we desire the freedom that comes with minimal possessions and the opportunity to experience a more fulfilling existence.
 But as romantic as it may seem to just pick up and go, if you’re planning an extended trip around the country – or the world – a bit of planning and some proper gear will ensure a much smoother journey (trust me, I learned the hard way).

-Whether you’re an adventurer who wants to test the waters of nomadic living, or someone who’s already one step away from being completely off the grid, here are some gear suggestions from the people who’ve been there, done that.
+Whether you’re an adventurer who wants to test the waters of nomadic living, or someone who’s already one step away from being completely off the grid, here are some tips and gear suggestions from the people who’ve been there, done that.

-Gear tip 1: Plan your second skin
+tip 1: Plan your second skin

 Our adventure experts concur with the age-old motto of almost every parent on the planet: bring layers.
 Lucy Piper, Intrepid Travel‘s Video Production Manager, spends over 100 days on the road every year and weighs in on her must-pack pieces: